metablaster/WindowsFirewallRuleset/Modules/Ruleset.Utility/Help/en-US/Resolve-FileSystemPath.md

 \[System.IO.FileInfo\]
-Also unlike Resolve-Path the resultant path object is returned even if target file system item does not exist, as long as portion of the specified path is resolved and as long as new path doesn't resolve to multiple locations.
+Also unlike Resolve-Path the resultant path object is returned even if target file system item does not exist, as long as portion of the specified path is resolved and as long as new path doesn't resolve to multiple (ambiguous) locations.

 ## EXAMPLES